Click on the dropdown button to translate.

 It was common in the Roman Empire, to post a placard over the head of the accused at his execution, which listed the charges.
 Paul is referring to this custom.
 The charges against Christ were posted over His head - nailed to His cross.
 “King of the Jews” it read.
 The Sanhedrin tried to get Pilot to change it, to “He said king of the Jews,” but Pilot refused.

 As “king,” Jesus could pay the debt for His people.
-That was something commonly practiced in the Ancient Middle East.
-Newly crowned kings would forgive debts and enemies.
+This was something commonly practiced in the Ancient Middle East.
+Newly crowned kings could forgive the debts of their subjects.

 Jesus is “the anointed King” - “the Son of David” - and the rightful heir to David’s throne.
 For those who choose to serve Jesus as their king, the certificate of our debt, was nailed to His cross!